FreymundDeveloper/Flask-APIs/Readme.md

 # Flask-APIs

-Repository used for building and testing APIs based on Flask, integrated with Email Delivery with Mailtrap.
+Repository used for building and testing APIs based on Flask, integrated with Email Delivery with Mailtrap and hosted on a PythonAnywhere(disabled due to timeout issues) server.

 Some tecnologies used: